magomimmo/modern-cljs/doc/tutorial-13.md

   client code
 * exercise the defined validators on the server and cliente code.

-Best of all were able to follow the DRY and the separation of concerns principles while adhering to the progressive enhancement strategy.
+Best of all, we were able to follow the DRY and the separation of concerns principles while adhering to the progressive enhancement strategy.

 The only residual violation of the DRY principle regards the HTML5